qazuor/qazuor.com/integrations/timeline-sprite-watcher/README.md

 3. Verify the file extension is `.svg` (case-sensitive)
 4. If still not working, restart the dev server

+### No warning on first SVG change

+**Behavior:** When you modify an SVG file before visiting any page that uses the sprite, you see `🔄 SVG changed` but no "Sprite module invalidated" message

+**Why:** This is expected.
+The sprite module isn't loaded until a page that uses it is visited.
+The integration silently ignores changes until the module is first loaded, then HMR works normally.

+**Is this a problem?** No. Once you visit a page with the sprite, HMR will work for all subsequent changes.

 ### Full reload instead of HMR

 **Behavior:** The integration triggers a full page reload instead of hot module